Europa League final expert analysis: Frankfurt 1-1 Rangers (5-4 on pens)

 Overall, this was an occasion where Eintracht found themselves in the unusual position of favourites in recent European ties.
 They actually attempted fewer passes than on average (369 to 431) on a night when Rangers had more touches and passes and marginally more possession (51.6%).
 Yet the Bundesliga side had previously won at Real Betis and Barcelona with much less of the ball – 36.6% and 25.6% – and ended up with more chances than Rangers (14 to nine).

-UEFA's observers were impressed by how they limited Rangers threat out wide, with the Glasgow side going more through Aribo in the centre.
+UEFA's observers were impressed by how they limited Rangers' threat out wide, with the Glasgow side going more through Aribo in the centre.
 Tavernier – who ended the competition as its seven-goal top scorer – did not force a save out of Trapp until added time in extra time.
-And where Kostić produced 20 crosses, Rangers managed six (with one completed to Kostić's three).
+And where Kostić produced 20 crosses, Rangers' right-back managed six (with one completed to Kostić's three).

 That said, there was praise for Rangers' defensive efforts.
 Eintracht have been one of the best counterattacking sides in Europe this season and Rangers defended strongly.
 Goldson's statistics, for example, show 14 duels with an 85.7% success rate and nine aerial duels with an 88.9% success rate.